Joe’s oven concrete blocks walls

 Beginning of chimney with stucco and the front.

-Had borrowed a cement mixer so I decided to pour the chimney … way too much work!
+Had borrowed a cement mixer so I decided to pour the chimney … way too much work like that!
 What was I thinking???

 Just like Italy!!!

-17 Responses to Joe’s oven concrete blocks walls
+Respond to the Joe’s oven concrete blocks walls article:

 We wished we lived closer!!!!